 Mary Moore began formal art training in Perth at the age of fifteen and went on study at the Royal College of Art, London.
 She won the Portia Geach Memorial Award in 2001.
 This work, like many of Moore's paintings, is a parallel portrait, with the icons around the frame providing alternative and complementary representations of the sitter.
 The episodes and symbols of Jolley's life include a hedge of rosemary, windswept wheat fields, a nurse's uniform, Easter lilies, and tame geese.
 Moore worked from a photograph to paint this portrait, the composition and contents of which were largely decided by Jolley

-Commissioned with funds from the Basil Bressler Bequest 2003
+Commissioned with funds provided by the Basil Bressler Bequest 2003

 © Mary Moore